Cracking Employment Status and Its Types

 Employment status determines your rights and responsibilities at work.
 It dictates the duties of your employer.
 However, it may vary as per your employment contract.

-An employer will assign the employment status for the new employees.
+An employer will assign the employment status to the new employees.
 You can owe rights and responsibilities as per your employment status under the employment law.

-If you want help on your employment status or law, you can reach out to us anytime!
+If you want help with your employment status or law, you can reach out to us anytime!

 Let’s discuss the types of employment status!